 It’s important to note that Nad and I were the cool, older guys in our group.
 Most of the people we hung out with were die-hard grunge fan Freshmen.
 Our Sophomore classmates were, by and large, wildly different in their tastes.
 Also, we both relished the opportunity to finally be the Cool Guys of a group.
 It also helped that “we” had a car at our disposal.

 Many Friday nights started around 5-6pm, before it got dark, and we were all hanging out at PV Mall.
 Nad and I would excuse ourselves to go to Denny’s and offer to meet up with everyone later.
-PV Mall wasn’t particularly huge as a mall, but the lot it was on was.
+PV Mall wasn’t particularly huge as a mall, but the surrounding lot of land it occupied was (and still is) kind of fucking enormous – I still don’t know why they need almost a golf course worth of land for such a relatively tiny mall.
 The walk from outside the food court (which was the mall-sanctioned “smoking section”) to the Denny’s was about a 10-15 minute walk.
 By vehicle, it was more like 2-3 minutes.
 In a short time, we started inviting some of “the crew” over to Denny’s with us.
 The really special members of the crew (i.e. “the hot chicks of the group”) were allowed to ride with us.